trevoruptain/mcp-local-relay/README.md

 3.  **Configure the Relay:**
     Create two configuration files directly inside the `local-relay` folder:

     - **`.env` file:** Create this file and add your MCP Kit API Key and the URL of your central MCP server.
+You can generate an API key [here](https://app.mcpkit.ai/api-keys).

       ```dotenv
       # Get your API Key from the MCP Kit Web App (app.mcpkit.ai) -> API Keys